-This article first appeared in the Practical Apologetics column of Volume 23 / Number 4 / 2001 issue of the Christian Research Journal.
-The full text of this article in PDF format can be obtained by clicking here.
-For further information or to subscribe to the Christian Research Journal, go to: http://www.equip.org
+This article first appeared in the Practical Apologetics column of Christian Research Journal, volume 23, number 4 (2001).
+For further information or to subscribe to the Christian Research Journal click here.

 Two years ago in this column I reiterated the truth that the only thing necessary for evil to triumph was for good men to do nothing.
 This was evident already in 1973 when Christians quietly passed by a major battle in the war against abortion.
 Two and a half decades later, the far-reaching impact of this silence is being felt in a raging debate over human cloning.
 Now my worst fears are beginning to be realized, for Great Britain has become the first nation to legalize human cloning.
 The House of Lords approved a law allowing embryos to be created for the harvesting of stem cells.
 Thankfully, there are some good men doing something.
 Chuck Colson, for instance, has spoken out eloquently against misguided citizens and celebrities who are pleading with Congress to endorse government-sponsored research involving the use of human embryos.
 His insights are so significant that I asked him to reiterate them in my Practical Apologetics column.
 Pandora’s box is already open, and Christians must do all that is permissible to prevent a human clone from emerging.